 To measure how supporting and strengthening professional communities impact CALP staff and their work, we are collecting data from you about your participation in professional communities, about whether you integrate or implement ideas or practices you learn from others in the system, and how you share your own knowledge and expertise with others.

 3. CALP staff are leaders and actively shape the CALP PD system

-If you would like to share your thoughts on the CALP PD system, feel free to reach out to your Grant Manager at Advanced Education, Regional Support Staff, Professional Development Specialist, Rural Routes Advisor, or PDAC representative.
+If you would like to share your thoughts on the CALP PD system, feel free to reach out to your Grant Manager at Advanced Education, Regional Support Staff, Professional Development Specialist, Alberta Routes Advisor, or PDAC representative.